Normalise for Fairness: A Simple Normalisation Technique for Fairness in Regression Machine Learning Problems: Introduction

 To the best of the authors' knowledge, most of the literature about fairness in ML is concerned with classification problems, while much less are concerned with regression problems.
 The few publications concerned with the unfairness in regression problems typically achieve that by quantising the continuous labels, and hence reducing the problem to a classification problem.
 Furthermore, to the authors' best knowledge, fairness against labelling bias is also not commonly studied. \cite{blum2019recovering} is the only work we found, addressing labelling bias, but in classification settings.
-This is probably because ground truth labels can be hard to acquire, when they require another group of annotators (which can also be biased), or can be hard to define in some cases, like in social signals' labels (\eg personality predictions).
+This is probably because ground truth labels can be hard to acquire, when they require another group of annotators (which can also be biased), or can be hard to define in some cases, like in social signals.

-In this paper, we use the multimodal dataset First Impressions (FI) that has videos (images and audio) as input, and personality labels (Big-Five) and an invitation to interview label.
-We demonstrate that there is a sampling bias and labelling bias in the data, and we show how to solve it.

-The contributions of this paper are: \begin{itemize}[leftmargin=6pt,topsep=0pt] \item Introducing a normalisation approach, that enables training fair ML regression models, encountering labelling bias. \item Introducing a hybrid approach, merging the presented normalisation approach and data balancing technique, to simultaneously address labelling and sampling biases. \item Studying the possibility of protecting from unfairness for two variables simultaneously. \end{itemize}
+The contributions of this paper are: \begin{itemize}[wide, labelindent=0pt, noitemsep,topsep=0pt,leftmargin=2pt] \item Introducing a normalisation approach to train fair regression models encountering labelling bias. \item Introducing a hybrid approach, merging the presented normalisation approach and data balancing technique, to simultaneously address labelling and sampling biases. \item Studying the possibility of protecting from unfairness for two protected variables simultaneously. \end{itemize}